khakhalin/notes/02_Regression.md

 In practice, it means that there are estimators with lower variance, but they are necessarily biased.
 Which leads to a practical, actionable program: we can introduce some deliberate bias in order to reduce variance.
 For example, if we decide to set (aka "shrink") any particular θ_i to 0, we inevitably get a biased estimate, but it can help with variance.

 Refs: ESL p51, [wiki](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem)

-See also:
-* [[curse_dim]] - Curse Dimensionality, which can be considered a special (and very unpleasant) case of Bias-Variance trade-off